EmanuelaNimigean/Team1/README.md

 ### DevOps (not in database)
 As DevOps you can:

-- deploy the product with specific version so it can be deplyoed upon request
+- deploy the product with specific version so it can be deployed upon request

 ### User